0cjs/sedoc/app/radare2.md

 Radare2
 =======

 A good inspection tool for binary files, disk images, etc. (Kind of a super `od` or `xxd`.)
+Has an excellent visual mode.
 Disassembly good for fragments of code, but not for full reverse-engineering of a ROM image.

 - [Website]
 - [GitHub repo `radare/radare2`][repo]